History of Santorini

 In 1821, the Greeks pushed back against Ottoman rule in the Greek War of Independence, and Santorini took part in the revolution with a powerful fleet.
 Santorini was freed from Ottoman rule, and became part of the independent Kingdom of Greece in 1832.

 Santorini reverted back to its Greek name, Thera, though “Santorini” is still used colloquially.

+A flight from Athens to Santorini is 45 minutes.
+By ferry, Athens to Santorini is around a 7-hour journey.
 The capital is Fira, which has the Archaeological Museum holding artefacts from Ancient Thera and Akrotiri as well as the Petros M. Nomikos Conference Centre, which holds an exhibition called “Wall Paintings of Thera,” displaying reproductions of wall paintings in Akrotiri.
 The archaeological site of Akrotiri also welcomes visitors.

 The vineyards on Santorini are a site to behold as well.
 Santorinians use the indigenous grape variety, assyrtiko.
 As it can get very windy on the island, the residents weave assyrtiko vines into basket shapes low to the ground instead of tying the vines to trellises.

 - In the 21-day Tour of the Eastern Mediterranean Islands, you will visit magical Santorini, as well as Crete, home of the Minoan civilisation with important archaeological finds at Knossos and Phaistos.
 You will also visit Rhodes, inhabited since the Stone Age, and the island of Cyprus, where east meets west.

 - The shorter 10-day Tour to Santorini and Crete focuses on these two islands linked by Minoan culture.

 Click through to see the full itinerary and sign up!

 Articles on Greece published by Odyssey Traveller.